bunburya/tfl_data/NOTES.md

 The actual status of the line is observed by examining the `lineStatuses` entry in the line dict.
 This is a list of dicts each of which has information on the current status.
 There can be more than one status in effect at a time.
 The `statusSeverity` entry in the status dict is a numerical value indicating the level of severity of the status.
 The `statusSeverityDescription` is a string describing the status in words.

-Possible values for `statusSeverityDescription` are:
+A full outline of all possible severity levels can be found [here](https://api.tfl.gov.uk/Line/Meta/Severity).
+Values I have observed in the wild for `statusSeverityDescription` are:

 | description     | modes                                                                      | meaning                                                                          |
 |-----------------|----------------------------------------------------------------------------|----------------------------------------------------------------------------------|